Help us improve these guidelines by emailing your feedback to firstname.lastname@example.org.

 Common mistakes to avoid include:

-- technical differences, e.g. fewer versus less
+- technical differences, for example: fewer versus less

 Manage your content after publishing